-To make the world a better place by helping enterprises leverage content as a force for good.
+What is your company mission?To make the world a better place by helping enterprises leverage content as a force for good.

-We’re a one-stop content shop for purpose-driven brands who want to drive their mission through engaging and authentic content.
+What does your company do?
+What product or service do you offer?We’re a one-stop content shop for purpose-driven brands who want to drive their mission through engaging and authentic content.
 From long-form blog posts and white papers to intranet articles and thought leadership pieces, we take content off of your plate so you can get back to changing the world.

-How long have you been a B-Corp?
+How long have you been a B Corp™?March of 2020

-What attracted you to B-Corp?
+What attracted you to B Corp™?

 Early on in my career, I had the honor of working in communications and community relations at large, global companies.
 While I loved my work, when I had children, I wanted to create a career path for myself that would enable me to do work I love while having more flexibility to be with my family.

 As I started my independent communications practice, in an effort to upskill and learn more about CSR, I enrolled in Wharton’s Business Strategies for Social Impact course to explore how I could implement hiring practices and other operational efforts in my business that would help me make the world better than I found it through my work.
-It was the first time I learned about the UN’s Sustainable Development Goals, as well as the B Corp movement – and when I first felt the pang in my heart that becoming a B Corp was something I needed to pursue in earnest.
+It was the first time I learned about the UN’s Sustainable Development Goals, as well as the B Corp™ movement – and when I first felt the pang in my heart that becoming a B Corp™ was something I needed to pursue in earnest.

-Why does B Corp matter to you?
+Why does B Corp™ matter to you?